Let It Rock (Kevin Rudolf song): Music video

 The music video for "Let It Rock" features Kevin Rudolf and Lil Wayne performing in front of both a crowd and a dark background, sometimes lit with various effects such as strobe and laser lights.
+The video debuted October 1, 2008 on The N.

 Samples

 The song's chorus is also featured in the Iyaz song "Damn They Hot", which features Rudolf himself.
 The song is also sampled and incorporated into Natasha Bedingfield's song "All I Need" from her album Strip Me, which also features Rudolf.